 Overall, Molly is feeling excited and optimistic about her future and where her career may take her.

-She said, “I really enjoyed my time at Varndean and felt like I fitted in well.
+Molly says: “I really enjoyed my time at Varndean and felt like I fitted in well.
 The teaching staff were always supportive, and I felt understood by the Additional Support staff.
 I think by being part of a welcoming, friendly and supportive environment, I was able to achieve my absolute best, at the time.

 I recommend to any student who is choosing their A level subjects now, to keep your options open for as long as you can because it will be helpful in the future, especially if you are unsure about your career path.
 Also, consider the value of the subjects you choose, regarding workplace settings.”